hiddenSymmetries/simsopt/paper.md

 # Acknowledgements

-We gratefully acknowledge discussions and assistance from Aaron Bader,
+We gratefully acknowledge discussions with and assistance from Aaron Bader,
 Antoine Baillod,
 David Bindel,